robbee72/One/README.md

 >Note: this feature is available with `react-scripts@0.2.3` and higher.

-Your project can consume variables declared in your environment as if they were declared locally in your JS files.
+Your product can consume variables declared in your environment as if they were declared locally in your JS files.
 By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.